AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-11-07-best-resources-to-learn-rails-in-2017.md

 # Conclusion

-With the abovementioned resources you should have enough material to cover from the basics to an intermediate level and be able to create even more advanced apps.
+With the abovementioned resources you should have enough material to cover everything from the basics to an intermediate level and be able to create simple and advanced apps.

 Whenever you encounter a problem remember that [stackoverflow](https://stackoverflow.com/) is your best friend and if you can, try to join a community around your area, or one online because working alone can be very tiring and stressing.

-Seekin the help of other programmers will help you improve much faster than you think.
+Seeking the help of other programmers will help you improve much faster than you think and will also make the learning experience more enjoyable.

 Happy Coding! and enjoy your time with Rails, I am sure you will love it as much as I do.